Read about Cal NORML’s 2021/2022 activities. We are working for your rights!

 - Protect medical access, prevent discrimination against Prop 215 patients, and lower taxes on medical products.

-- Continue to back federal legalization bills.
+- Continue to back federal cannabis legalization bills by lobbying the California congressional delegation.

 - Publish 2022 election guide to candidates for office in California.